Bob Jolly

-Robert Dudley Jolly (born 1 October 1930) is a New Zealand veterinary academic, currently an emeritus professor at Massey University, specialising in animal pathology.
-Much of his research has been into animal models of human disease, including Batten's Disease and mannosidosis.
+Robert Dudley Jolly (1 October 1930 – 18 June 2026) was a New Zealand veterinary academic specialising in animal pathology.
+He spent his academic career at Massey University, where much of his research was into animal models of human disease, including Batten's Disease and mannosidosis.

+Life and career

-Born in Hamilton in 1930, Jolly was educated at King's College, Auckland from 1945 to 1948.
-He studied veterinary science at the University of Sydney, graduating BVSc with second class honours in January 1955.
+Born in Hamilton on 1 October 1930, Jolly was educated at King's College, Auckland, from 1945 to 1948.
+He studied veterinary science at the University of Sydney, graduating BVSc with second-class honours in January 1955.
 He then spent five years in veterinary practice in Rotorua, before returning to Sydney for doctoral studies and completing his PhD in 1964.
+In 1957, Jolly became engaged to Aline Clarissa Edwards, and the couple married in Sydney on 8 April 1958.

-Jolly was appointed a senior lecturer at Massey University the following year, retiring in 1995 with the title of emeritus professor.
+Jolly was appointed a senior lecturer at Massey University in 1965, and rose to become a full professor, before retiring in 1995 with the title of emeritus professor.

-Jolly was elected a Fellow of the Royal Society of New Zealand in 1985, and in 1995 he won the society's Hector Medal.
+He was elected a Fellow of the Royal Society of New Zealand in 1985, and in 1995 he won the society's Hector Medal.
 In the 2005 Queen's Birthday Honours, he was appointed a Member of the New Zealand Order of Merit, for services to veterinary science.

+Jolly died in Palmerston North on 18 June 2026, at the age of 95.
+He had been predeceased by his wife, Aline Jolly, in 2018.